datawithray/datawithray/README.md

 - 👋 Hi, I’m Ray.
-Welcome to my spot called @datawithray
+Welcome to my spot, datawithray 🙂
 - 👀 I’m interested in SQL, Excel/ GoogleSheets, Python and Microsoft PowerBi
 - 🌱 I’m currently learning R and Tableau
 - 💞️ I’m looking to collaborate on dashboard creation and analysis with python